 Do not censor.
 No thought is irrelevant.
-You can choose to write fast so you do not have time to think about what you are writing, or write very slowly, allowing each thought to arrive from your depths.
+You can choose to write fast, so as to not overthink, or filter, your writing, or write very slowly, allowing each thought to arrive from your depths.

 1. Having a safe place (your private journal) to express your authentic voice allows you to practice honest self-expression.

-3. Knowing yourself better through daily writing you help you to better discern what situations and people feel toxic to you.
+3. Knowing yourself better through daily writing will help you to better discern what situations and people feel toxic to you.

 4. Writing about intensely charged thoughts helps to release stress, and release painful emotions.

 Buddhist and writer Natalie Goldberg shares how a daily intuitive writing practice can inspire the growth of your authentic voice:

 1.)
 Lose Control.
 Say what you want to say.
 Do not worry if it is polite, correct, or appropriate.
 Just let it rip.

 2.)
 Be specific.
 Don't muddy your language with generalities.

 3.)
 Don't think.
 Write down your first thoughts.
 Go with what first flashes into your mind.